-PHI105 Introduction to Ethics (3) IW (Recommended)
+PHI105 Introduction to Ethics (3) (Recommended)

-Or select a course numbered 100 or above from the following: ART, HMC, LIT, MHL, PHI, and THE.
+select a course numbered 100 or above from the following: ART, HMC, LIT, MHL, PHI, and THE.
 Students may also choose any course from the Art of Humanities AGEC lists.
 The required course must represent two different departments for the Art and Humanities category.
 For example, students may not take a HIS course to fulfill their Art and Humanities requirement, if they are using another HIS course to complete their Social and Behavioral Sciences requirement.

-ECN201 Principles of Macroeconomics (3) Or select a course numbered 100 or above from the following: ABS, ECN, GEO, HIS, POS, PSY, and SOC.
+select a course numbered 100 or above from the following: ASB, ECN, GEO, HIS, POS, PSY, and SOC.
 Students may also choose any course from the Social and Behavioral Sciences AGEC list.
 The required courses must represent two difference departments for the Social and Behavioral Sciences category.
-For example, students may not take a HIS course to fulfill their Arts and Humanities requirements if they are using another HIS course to complete their Social and Behavioral Sciences requirement. .
+For example, students may not take a HIS course to fulfill their Arts and Humanities requirements if they are using another HIS course to complete their Social and Behavioral Sciences requirement.